young-kcd/firebird/doc/sql.extensions/README.profiler.md

 Input parameters:
  - `FLUSH` type `BOOLEAN NOT NULL`

+## Procedure `CANCEL_SESSION`

+`RDB$PROFILER.CANCEL_SESSION` cancels the current profiler session.

+All session data present in the profiler plugin is discarded and will not be flushed.

+Data already flushed is not deleted automatically.

 ## Procedure `FLUSH`

 `RDB$PROFILER.FLUSH` updates the snapshot tables with data from the profile sessions in memory.